polpo93/po-icons/README.md

 4. `npm run build-po-icons` to build the po-icons library.
 5. `npm run start` to start the server in your machine at <http://localhost:4200/>

-## Use po-icons in any Angular 8 project
+## Angular support

+Library supports angular 7 and newer.
+Tested with 7.2.15.

 Open your angular project.
 Then install po-icons with command `npm i po-icons`.